xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 4 Parsing SQL.md

 ## SQL to RPN

-Our tokenized version of SQL will use a version of Reverse Polish Notation (RPN), familiar to users of HP calculators.
-In 1920, Polish logician Jan Łukasiewicz[^ †] realized that if you put the operators before the operands in logical expressions, you don’t need any parentheses or other punctuation to describe the order of evaluation:
+Our tokenized version of SQL will use a version of **Reverse Polish Notation** (RPN), familiar to users of HP calculators.
+In 1920, Polish logician Jan Łukasiewicz realized that if you put the operators before the operands in logical expressions, you don’t need any parentheses or other punctuation to describe the order of evaluation:

-[^ †]: It’s called Polish notation because people don’t know how to pronounce Łukasiewicz.
-It’s roughly WOO-ka-shay-vits.

 ```
 (a+b)*c          * + a b c